elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-significance-of-written-records-and-artifacts-in-understanding-ancient-civilizations.md

 url: /learn/education-studies/questions/what-is-the-significance-of-written-records-and-artifacts-in-understanding-ancient-civilizations
 score: -1.0
 related_article1:
-    id: 166551
+    id: 166552
-    title: How does the Chicago Manual of Style differ from MLA and APA citation formats?
+    title: >-
+        What is the purpose of footnotes in historical writing, and how do they differ from bibliographic information?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-chicago-manual-of-style-differ-from-mla-and-apa-citation-formats
+    url: /learn/education-studies/questions/what-is-the-purpose-of-footnotes-in-historical-writing-and-how-do-they-differ-from-bibliographic-information
 related_article2:
-    id: 166551
+    id: 166563
-    title: How does the Chicago Manual of Style differ from MLA and APA citation formats?
+    title: >-
+        How do social structures influence historical narratives, and how have these dynamics evolved over time?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-chicago-manual-of-style-differ-from-mla-and-apa-citation-formats
+    url: /learn/education-studies/questions/how-do-social-structures-influence-historical-narratives-and-how-have-these-dynamics-evolved-over-time
 related_article3:
-    id: 166555
+    id: 166561
-    title: What are the main types of evidence used in historical research?
+    title: >-
+        What are some characteristics of early urban centers like the City of Uruk and Egyptian civilization?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-types-of-evidence-used-in-historical-research
+    url: /learn/education-studies/questions/what-are-some-characteristics-of-early-urban-centers-like-the-city-of-uruk-and-egyptian-civilization
 related_article4:
+    id: 166552
+    title: >-
+        What is the purpose of footnotes in historical writing, and how do they differ from bibliographic information?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-is-the-purpose-of-footnotes-in-historical-writing-and-how-do-they-differ-from-bibliographic-information
+related_article5:
     id: 166563
+    title: >-
-    title: How do social structures influence historical narratives, and how have these dynamics evolved over time?
+        How do social structures influence historical narratives, and how have these dynamics evolved over time?
     subject: Education Studies
     url: /learn/education-studies/questions/how-do-social-structures-influence-historical-narratives-and-how-have-these-dynamics-evolved-over-time
-related_article5:
-    id: 166560
-    title: How can new evidence influence historical interpretation?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-can-new-evidence-influence-historical-interpretation
 ---

 &nbsp;